0 Products

 6. Head to Your Nearest Brewery for a Heavy Hit of Terpenes

 Because the hops plant produces an essential oil, it produces terpenes as well.
-The general formula would lean to a hoppier beer containing a higher amount of terpenes, and this tends to work out -- but there is a catch.
+The general formula would lean to a hoppier beer containing a higher amount of terpenes, and this tends to work out… but there is a catch.

 Everyday, whether we’re aware of it or not, we use food and beverage to define and highlight portions of our daily routine.
+That vibrant breakfast smoothie amps us up for the day ahead.
+A lunch break sustains our momentum and keeps us going strong.
+The combo of herbs and spices in a home cooked meal brings us back to our roots.

 See other TERPENES news